We all have a favorite holiday.

 But for hardcore seafood fans, there’s one holiday that stands out as distinctly ours.
-That’s right, folks—it’s Shark Week.
+That’s right, folks—it’s almost Shark Week.

-Starting this Sunday, the Discovery Channel will be flooding your TV screen with new footage of America’s favorite nautical predators, and millions of devoted fans will tune in from all around the world.
+Starting Sunday, July 22, the Discovery Channel will be flooding your TV screen with new footage of America’s favorite nautical predators, and millions of devoted fans will tune in from all around the world.
 Some of the deadliest sharks on the planet will be featured, from the coast of Hawaii to the tip of Australia.

 But sharks aren’t as exotic as you may think.